Last Modified: August 21, 2011

 There are a number of things you can do to manage the side effects of Bicalutamide.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 Most men find that hot flashes decrease after a period of time on the medication.
 There are a few things you can do to help with hot flashes.
 Several medications have been studied, including some low doses of antidepressants (such as venlafaxine and Paxil), and certain hormone therapies (medroxyprogesterone acetate and cyproterone acetate).
-Non-medical recommendations include: keeping well-hydrated with eight glasses of water daily, wearing all-natural fiber clothes, dressing in layers, exercising on a regular basis (generally walking exercise is best), practicing relaxation exercises, and avoiding triggers such as warm rooms, spicy foods, caffeinated beverages, nicotiene and alcohol.
+Non-medical recommendations include: keeping well-hydrated with eight glasses of water daily, wearing cotton or lightweight, breathable fabrics, dressing in layers, exercising on a regular basis (generally walking exercise is best), practicing relaxation exercises, and avoiding triggers such as warm rooms, spicy foods, caffeinated beverages, nicotiene and alcohol.

 This drug can affect your reproductive system, resulting in sperm production becoming irregular or stopping permanently.
 In addition, you may experience erectile dysfunction or a decreased desire for sex during treatment.
 Talk to your urologist about options for treating erectile dysfunction.